 If you are able to perform in-service withdrawals, you can minimize the amount of growth that takes place before the conversion, which will shield even more of your money from taxes.

 What do you think?
 Do you have the ability to make after-tax contributions?
 How about in-service withdrawals?
-Sadly, my plan doesn’t allow either so I won’t be able to take advantage of this incredible tax-avoidance strategy but hopefully many of you will.
+Are you going to take advantage of this strategy?

 HSA - The Ultimate Retirement Account

 A Health Savings Account (HSA) is the ultimate retirement account because it provides the best benefits of a Traditional IRA and a Roth IRA in one account!